 children.
 The services offered access to explicit hardcore porn videos which could be viewed on-demand.
 Yet the content of the videos was equivalent to that which in Britain could be sold only to adults in licensed sex shops if supplied on DVD.

 The services each broke the statutory rules in two ways.
 Firstly, they allowed any visitor free, unrestricted access to hardcore pornographic video promos/trailers or still images featuring real sex or masturbation in explicit detail.
-Secondly, access to
+Secondly,

-access controls in relation to the full videos.
+place effective access controls in relation to the full videos.

-The Pleasuring Herself service closed after receiving an enforcement notification from ATVOD requiring the provider of the service to either restrict access to explicit images to those who were know to be at least 18, or remove such images from the
+The Pleasuring Herself service closed after receiving an enforcement notification from ATVOD requiring the provider of the service to either restrict access to explicit images to those who were know to be at least 18, or remove such images from

 However, the Jessica Pressley service did not comply with a similar enforcement notice and was closed only after ATVOD asked Ofcom to impose a statutory penalty.
-Ofcom examined the service and agreed with ATVOD's findings, concluding that this was a
+Ofcom examined the service and agreed with ATVOD's findings, concluding that this was

-serious breach of statutory requirements.
+a serious breach of statutory requirements.